Employee Affinity Groups

 Association of Vanderbilt Black Faculty & Staff (AVBFS)

 - The Association of Vanderbilt Black Faculty and Staff (AVBFS) was created in July 2020 under the umbrella of the Bishop Joseph Johnson Black Cultural Center.
 The AVBFS has a three-fold mission: 1) to support and uplift Black faculty and staff, 2) to build and maintain a sense of community among Black faculty and staff, and 3) to advocate for the recruitment, retention, and advancement of Black faculty and staff at Vanderbilt.
 Membership is open to all faculty and staff in the Vanderbilt community who support the mission of AVBFS.
 The group hosts monthly general body meetings as well as other periodic programs to foster community, promote social and professional networking, offer professional development, and offer mentoring support for Black students, faculty, and staff.
 For more information or to join, please sign up here or contact Rosevelt Noble.

-- The A/AA/PI group is a space for individuals of Asian and Pacific Islander descent to gather to address and share issues and concerns that impact the group, such as racism, immigration, mental health, and the like.
+- The AAPI group is a space for individuals of Asian and Pacific Islander descent to gather to address and share issues and concerns that impact the group, such as racism, immigration, mental health, and the like.
 It is a space to have their voices heard and to make the invisible visible while engaging in both social programming and community activism.
-For more information or to join, contact Laura Mariko Cheifetz, Justine Chen, or Yasmine Mukahal.
+For more information or to join, contact Laura Mariko Cheifetz or Justine Chen.

 Disabilities and Chronic Health Conditions